 Yoga holidays in Italy are a pure indulgence for the body, mind and spirit.

-Yoga holidays in India are a path not just to physical fitness and flexibility - but to wisdom and enlightenment.
+India yoga holidays lead to physical fitness and flexibility - and wisdom and enlightenment.